 Ankita Vyas MBA graduate(University of Technology, Sydney).
 Currently working in the USA.

 I was born & raised in a city named Baroda, Gujarat, India.
 I went to Sardar Patel University for my under grad and Masters.
 I come from a business family so marketing was always my focus.
 I enjoyed travelling from a very young age.
 I am a very extrovert, proactive person and a planner by nature.
 At 20, like every other young person I was lost but I knew I wanted to travel the world.
 Now, if I did an average MBA and worked in India, that dream was never going to be fulfilled unless I turned 50 years old.
 I knew my goal but had to find out the journey towards it.

 From a long time I knew I wanted to leave India and explore other countries.
 I really wanted to travel and meet people from different culture.
 I had reached out to Urvi from Planet Education a year before I actually left.
 It was to gather the basic information, do the ground work, the preliminary research and arrange all the paper work.
 I was attracted to University of Technology Sydney for multiple practical reasons like the duration of my MBA, the requirements for it, fees and the advantage of studying in the heart of world’s largest cities in the world.
 I had options from Canada, USA & Australia but I chose Australia because of the long term opportunity of a permanent visa, clarity of information I received from Planet team.
 Also, UTS was visiting India then in 2012 and I had personally met the representatives which made the choice even more clear for me.

 Whenever we step out of our comfort zone, we face challenges which shape us & create this improvised version of own selves.
 I faced challenges of figuring out the work culture, communication pattern, when & how to travel in a new country, how the government works, how to figure out the banking and visa situations, how to go house hunting in a new country wherein you know no one.
 These challenges helped me carve out a better version of myself.

-Has it changed you and your life?
-If yes, how?
 Any sort of major change in life leads to many changes.
 Yes, this experience definitely changed my life in many ways.
 I became more practical, wordly, well read & well travelled.
 I became more of a decision maker, a strategist, a proactive researcher, more courageous and a confident orator.
 I became a go-getter and let-do-it kind of a person.

-How do you spend you free time?
 I spend my free time by doing volunteer work, reading fictional books, travelling to different cities in whichever country I am and networking with people.

-What's your favourite memory from this experience?
 Before I left, I got this most important lesson of my life session from Urvi (Planet Education).
 Even today, I perfectly remember out of 1000 advises she gave me, she told me always walk with a purpose on the streets of a new street.
 Never look lost, even if you are.
 My favourite memory is when I literally was lost in Sydney while trying to find my school on my first day.
 I closed my eyes and heard her voice saying these words and since then have repeated these words many times in life.
 I did figure out how to get to my school, eventually, and whenever I am lost or walking late at night from work I remember her voice with the same guidance.